glennraya/xendivel/README.md

 ext-curl, ext-dom, ext-exif, ext-fileinfo, ext-gd, ext-iconv, ext-libxml, ext-simplexml, ext-zlib
 ```

-Xendivel depends on `typesetsh/laravel-wrapper`, which installs `typesetsh/typesetsh` for Laravel PDF rendering.
-You do not need to require `typesetsh/typesetsh` separately unless you also want to use Typeset.sh directly outside Xendivel.
+Xendivel depends directly on `typesetsh/typesetsh` for PDF rendering and manages the URI resolver behavior through `xendivel.typesetsh.*` configuration options.

 Typeset.sh is a PHP PDF renderer, so Xendivel no longer requires Puppeteer, Chromium, or a Node-based browser runtime for invoice generation.